There are four documents that will be uploaded into the Supplemental Documents section of the online application; can you explain them?

-You are required to upload an official transcript created by your university.
+You are required to upload a transcript created by your university.
 This transcript will be used to review and evaluate your application.

-Scan and upload all pages of your official transcript from this institution (including the grading scale, which may be on the backside of the transcript).
-The uploaded transcript must be an official transcript, produced by the university with all appropriate seals/stamps.
+Scan and upload all pages of your transcript from this institution (including the grading scale, which may be on the backside of the transcript).
+The uploaded transcript does not need to be an official transcript, but should be produced by the university with all appropriate seals/stamps.
 Remove your Social Security Number by crossing/blacking out numbers before uploading (if applicable).

 Please include your degree certificate within the same file if you have received your degree.
 Uploaded document must include both the original language transcript and certified English translation.
 English transcripts are required and must be a complete, exact and literal translation of the original transcripts.
 English translations must be provided by the school or an official agency.